 YZ125 two-stroke bike has a 125cc power-valve equipped motor, making it easy to ride.
 It needs to be ridden at high rpm with ease to make the bike look good.
-It has a broad powerband and six-speed transmission; the bike can quickly get up and shift smoothly through trails.
+The best dirt bike has a broad powerband and six-speed transmission; the bike can quickly get up and shift smoothly through trails.

 Yamaha YZ125 has an easy-pull clutch that never fades and additions the correctly jetted 38mm Mikuni tax carburetor and power plant that comfortably lives.
 Claiming a wet lightweight, it gives you confidence that holds wide open down a rough straight trail without the bike dancing to the side.

-The youth dirt bike is suitable for beginners at all levels.
+The teenager dirt bike is suitable for beginners at all levels.